Green Beans with Tahini-Lemon Sauce

 Some people might not be familiar with Tahini, which is a middle eastern sauce made from ground sesame seeds.
 It’s an essential ingredient in hummus, and adds wonderful sesame flavor to many dishes.
-I think Tahini goes especially well with vegetables, and if you enter “tahini” into the search bar on the blog you’ll find a lot of recipes where I’ve used it.
+I think Tahini goes especially well with vegetables, and if you enter “tahini” into the search bar on the blog you’ll find other recipes where I’ve used it.
 You can find Tahini Sauce (affiliate link) it at ethnic markets, health food stores, and large grocery stores or buy it online.
 And if you don’t want to buy any, creamy peanut butter will work for most recipes using Tahini.